-I never mad a conscious decision to abandon my blog; life and new priorities got in the way.
-But I don't want to leave this space altogether, as I do enjoy looking back over the years here.
-But as time has passed, I no longer write with a mind to "followers".
+I never made a conscious decision to abandon my blog; life and new priorities got in the way.
+I don't want to leave this space altogether, as I do enjoy coming here to look back over the years.
+But as time has passed, I no longer write with a mind to "followers."
 I'm writing for me, so I'm glad if you're here, but you may find it a bit dull.
-I refer you to more interesting blogs, say Small Things, Wooly Moss Roots or
+I refer you to more interesting blogs, say Small Things, or Wooly Moss Roots.

 Really there is little to report.
 The activity that keeps me so busy is not very interesting.
 Math with almost all the kids.
 Making butter, yogurt, granola, kombucha, wine, dinner, ice cream.
 Writing (not blogging).
 Laundry.
 Laundry.
 Laundry.

 I can't possibly chronicle the past couple of months in a few words (I'm far too loquacious for that), so I'll just post some pictures, adding that I haven't even been very good about doing that these days.
 I really need a lens with a wide-angle-to-zoom capability, as my 50mm is great for portraits, but a bit lacking when I want an indoor wide angle.
 I have to back up practically out of the county to get everyone into the shot.

 Without further ado, I give you bits of July:

 Among the things of July that are not noted in the photos above, our heifer turned one on the fifth of July.
 Lola is absolutely lovely and we hope to have her bred this fall or early winter.
 Her mama, Fiona, is milked twice daily, which--since we have no hog to raise right now--provides us with superabundant milk.
 We go though about a gallon a day in milk and yogurt, but I've had the kids skim the cream from gallons and pour it out on the grass, which is criminal in my eyes.
 I need to start making cheese, but I don't know how I'll find the time!